-Juhl Wind Inc. (JUHL), a U.S. renewable- energy developer, plans to purchase 260 megawatts of aging wind farms over three years through a joint venture with closely held 8030 Companies.
+Juhl Wind Inc. (JUHL:US), a U.S. renewable- energy developer, plans to purchase 260 megawatts of aging wind farms over three years through a joint venture with closely held 8030 Companies.

 Working with Boulder, Colorado-based 8030 will help Juhl expand in the Western U.S., John Mitola, the company’s president, said today in an interview.
 The venture may buy about 60 megawatts worth of projects in 2013 and 100 megawatts in each of the following two years.